 Planning for when you’re gone isn’t something most people like to do even if they know they should put an estate plan in place.
-According to Caring.com’s 2019 estate planning survey, 70 percent of respondents said having a will is important.
-Yet only 40 percent actually had one.
+According to Caring.com’s 2021 estate planning survey, 2 in 3 respondents said they don’t have a will.

 1. Create a living trust now

 One of the primary benefits of establishing a living trust is that you can avoid what can be a costly probate process.
 Your assets, including any real estate, vehicles and bank accounts go directly to those you have listed as beneficiaries.

 Unlike a will that only goes into effect once you die, a living trust begins as soon as you sign it.
 This helps you ensure good financial decisions even if you become temporarily incapacitated.

 Also, when you opt for just a will, the costs for your beneficiaries can be anywhere from five to 15 percent of the total assets.
 However, a trust document minimizes these costs so your heirs receive more of their inheritance.

 2. Give assets away while you are still alive

 When you give money or other assets to your beneficiaries each year while you are alive, you ensure that they get the amount you intended without the tax burden on your estate or on them.

 The IRS allows a lifetime tax exemption on gifts and estates.
 For 2019, an individual’s combined lifetime exemption from federal gift or estate taxes equates to $11.4 million.
 If married, the joint exemption is $22.8 million.
 U.S. citizens also have an unlimited exemption from the property they inherit from a spouse.
 You can use all or part of this gift and estate tax exemption during your lifetime.
 Your heirs can use any leftover portion to reduce or eliminate estate taxes.